 Due to the high inventory level and moderating gas demand, spot Henry Hub natural gas prices, which averaged $9/Mcf in 2005, are expected to fall to an average of about $7.50/Mcf over the next few months from an average of about $13.44/Mcf last December, according to the EIA.
 “Thus, barring extreme weather conditions for the rest of the year, 2006 should bring a noticeable easing in spot natural gas prices, leading to an annual average decline in the Henry Hub price of about 10%,” the agency said.

-But "the respite is expected to be short-lived.
-Concerns about potential future supply tightness and continuing pressure from high oil market prices are keeping expected spot natural gas prices for the next heating season at high levels, with the Henry Hub spot price projected to again rise to just under $10/Mcf," the EIA noted.
+But “the respite is expected to be short-lived.
+Concerns about potential future supply tightness and continuing pressure from high oil market prices are keeping expected spot natural gas prices for the next heating season at high levels, with the Henry Hub spot price projected to again rise to just under $10/Mcf,” the EIA noted.
 It sees the Henry Hub spot price staying in the high $7 range through the third quarter, and then climbing to $8.95/Mcf in the fourth quarter and to $9.16/Mcf in the first quarter of 2007.
-Crude oil for May delivery was $68.05 in after-hours electronic trading on the New York Mercantile Exchange last Wednesday.
+May crude oil futures settled $1.35 higher Monday at $68.74/bbl.

 The agency estimated that domestic dry gas production fell 2.8% to 18.22 Tcf in 2005 owing mainly to the hurricane-induced infrastructure disruptions in the Gulf of Mexico last summer.
 However, overall dry gas production is expected to rise by 1.8% to 18.55 Tcf this year and by 1.1% to 18.75 Tcf in 2007, the EIA said.